natenka/pyneng-book-en/docs/source/book/16_unicode/python_3_unicode.rst

 Bytes are an immutable sequence of bytes.

-Bytes are denoted in the same way as strings but with addition of  letter "b" before string:
+Bytes are denoted in the same way as strings but with addition of letter ``b`` before string:

 .. code:: python